finos/FDC3/docs/api/spec.md

     * are interacted with via the [Channel API](ref/Channel) (accessed via the desktop agent [`getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) API call)

 ### Joining Channels
 Apps can join _User channels_.
-An app can only be joined to one channel at a time.
+An app can only be joined to one User channel at a time.

 When an app is joined to a User channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
 If an app is not joined to a User channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
 However, apps can still choose to listen and broadcast to specific channels (both User and App channels) via the methods on the `Channel` class.